How to Eat for a Healthy Gut – Plus Recipes for the Microbiome Diet

 8. And, Finally, a Word About Kraut

 Sauerkraut's not just for hot dogs.
-Sneak this fabulous fermented food into summer salads and stir-fries, and onto sandwiches, pork chops, even your scrambled eggs.
+Sneak this fabulous fermented food into summer salads and stir-fries, and onto sandwiches, pork chops, and even your scrambled eggs.

 Pictured: Sauerkraut Salad.
 Sauerkraut, onions, celery, bell peppers, carrots, and pimento peppers mingle with a tangy, slightly sweet dressing.
 Let the flavors meld overnight.
 Delicious.